 Creating a business community in these ways saved me from burnout in my business, rescued me from possible depression, and helped me pivot my business (I wouldn’t be living my dream as a business coach now if not for everyone else’s help).

 I believe so strongly in business community that I created my own for women business owners (join the free group or learn about the paid membership).
-I encourage all my clients to find their tribes whether it’s one biz bestie, a local networking group, a virtual mastermind, a group coaching program, or a paid membership.
+I encourage all my clients to find their communities whether it’s one biz bestie, a local networking group, a virtual mastermind, a group coaching program, or a paid membership.

 Find a Business Community